 First issued: May 2011

 Version: May 2011

 |Element||Units||Mean||Within-lab Standard Deviation||Between-labs Standard Deviation||95% Confidence Interval of Mean|

-a sets using digestion by two acids, hydrochloric and nitric acids, were excluded as method outliers based on statistical tests
+- Sets using digestion by two acids, hydrochloric and nitric acids, were excluded as method outliers based on statistical tests.

-c sets using instrumental techniques such as atomic absorption spectrometry, inductively coupled plasma - optical emission spectrometry, inductively coupled plasma - mass spectrometry, and X-ray fluorescence, and instrumental neutron activation analysis only included
+- Sets using instrumental techniques such as atomic absorption spectrometry, inductively coupled plasma - optical emission spectrometry, inductively coupled plasma - mass spectrometry, and X-ray fluorescence, and instrumental neutron activation analysis only included.

-d sets by classical and instrumental methods included; Tables 2 and 3 contains means by various methods
+- Sets by classical and instrumental methods included; Tables 2 and 3 contains means by various methods.

-e sets by gravimetric and instrumental methods included; Table 2 contains means by each method
+- Sets by gravimetric and instrumental methods included; Table 2 contains means by each method.

 |Analyte||Units||Mean||Within-lab Standard Deviation||Between-labs Standard Deviation||95% Confidence Interval of Mean|